HyperDondon/HypersMinecraftNotes/Introduction.md

 # Introduction

 Hello, I am HyperDondon and I am planning on become an expert in everything about Minecraft.
-I want to achieve one of these goals in my life: work at a big network, create a successful plugin creation business, or have my network.
+I want to achieve one of these goals in my life: work at a big network, create a successful plugin creation business, or have my own network.
 I've created these notes so I remember things and so I don't struggle when creating things for stuff I've noted.
 I've decided to make these public to benefit you guys.